An Essential Guide to Your First Credit Card

 • Annual fee: Some credit cards charge an annual fee for the privilege of using the card.
 This fee is common among rewards credit cards that offer additional perks and certain credit cards for people with bad credit.

-• APR: The annual percentage rate (APR) on your card is the interest rate it charges if you carry a balance from one month to the next.
+• APR: The APR on your card is the interest rate it charges if you carry a balance from one month to the next.
 Credit card APRs are typically variable, which means they fluctuate over time.

 • Autopay: You can set up automatic payments from your bank account to avoid missing your due date.
 Credit card issuers typically allow you to choose how much to pay every month—the full statement balance, the minimum payment or a flat amount.

-• Billing cycle: The time period between two statement dates.
+• Billing cycle: This is the time period between two statement dates.
 Billing cycles typically last a month, and the balance at the end of each one is typically what's due for that period.

 • Cash advance: Most credit cards allow you to access cash using your credit line.
 That said, cash advances typically come with an upfront fee and a higher interest rate.
-Additionally, they don't qualify for a grace period.
+Additionally, they don't qualify for a grace period, so interest accrues immediately.

-• Credit limit: The total amount you're allowed to charge to your credit card.
+• Credit limit: The total amount you're allowed to charge to your credit card is your credit limit.
 If you try to exceed your limit, the card issuer will typically decline the transaction.
-Credit limits are determined by your credit history, income and other factors.
+Credit limits are determined by your credit history, income and other factors, and they can be increased or decreased depending on how you manage your card.

-• Credit utilization ratio: The percentage of your credit limit that you're using at a given time.
-A low utilization ratio, or rate, typically correlates with a higher credit score.
+• Credit utilization rate: This is the percentage of your credit limit that you're using at a given time.
+A low utilization rate typically correlates with a higher credit score.

-• Grace period: The period between your statement date and your due date, during which you can pay off your balance without interest charges.
+• Grace period: The period between your statement date and your due date is your grace period, during which you can pay off your balance without interest charges.
 Credit card issuers aren't required to offer one, but most do.

-• Introductory APR: Some credit cards offer a low or even introductory 0% APR on purchases, balance transfers or both for a set period, which can range from six to 21 months in most cases.
+• Introductory APR: Some credit cards offer an introductory low or even 0% intro APR on purchases, balance transfers or both for a set period, which can range from six to 24 months.

 • Late payment fee: If you miss your due date, your card issuer may charge a late fee, which can vary from card to card.

-• Minimum payment: The minimum amount that's due every month on your account.
+• Minimum payment: This is the minimum amount that's due every month on your account.
 Credit card issuers typically have different ways to calculate minimum payments, but it's generally a small fraction of your total balance.

-• Penalty APR: If you miss a payment, your card issuer may assess a penalty APR, which is higher than your regular APR.
-This higher rate may remain in effect for at least six months.
+• Penalty APR: If you miss payments, your card issuer may assess a penalty APR, which is higher than your regular APR.
+This higher rate may remain in effect for six months or more.

 • Rewards: Many credit cards offer rewards in the form of cash back, points or miles.
 You can earn rewards in the form of a sign-up bonus or on your everyday spending.

-• Statement balance: The amount due at the end of each billing cycle.
+• Statement balance: The statement balance is the amount due at the end of each billing cycle.
+Paying the statement balance, rather than the minimum payment, helps you avoid interest charges.

 What Are the Best Credit Cards for Beginners?

-For many people, a secured credit card may be a good option.
-These cards function similarly to traditional credit cards but require an upfront security deposit—usually equal to your credit limit―to approve your application.
-You can typically get the deposit back after several months of on-time payments or after you've closed the account.
+• Secured credit card: A secured credit card functions like a traditional credit card but requires an upfront security deposit—usually equal to your credit limit—to secure your application.
+You can typically get the deposit back after several months of on-time payments or when you close the account.

-That said, there are some starter credit cards that don't require a security deposit.
-If you're considering an unsecured credit card for beginners, shop around and compare annual fees, APRs and other features to find the right fit for you.
+• Unsecured starter credit card: Some starter credit cards don't require a security deposit at all, though some charge exorbitant fees and interest rates.
+If you're considering an unsecured beginner card, be sure to compare annual fees, APRs and other features to find the right fit for your situation.

 How to Compare Credit Cards